manishghoshal99/Zelda-Pygame/README.md

 Notes - A PDF with all the notes from all lectures, keep this for revision You have successfully completed Stanford University's course CS-106A

-Karel Project
-Used Karel to write my etire name - AYUSH, letter by letter in its world.
-You can find the ExtensionKarel code for in the Assignment - 1 folder of this repository.

 FOR MY FINAL PROJECT, I MADE :

 # Zelda Pygame ⚔